camelwater/Table-BOT/README.md

 ex. `?picture byrace`

 Fetches a [table picture][hlorenziWebsite] of the room's scores. `byrace/race` is an optional argument that can be included if you would like to see the table scores organized by each race (by default it is every gp, which is every 4 races).

-## Documentation

-Table BOT's full documentation can be found at this GitHub repository's [Wiki page](https://github.com/camelwater/Table-BOT/wiki).

 [mkwxWebsite]: https://www.wiimmfi.de/stats/mkwx
 [hlorenziWebsite]: https://gb.hlorenzi.com/table